-- Receive as much information about any proposed treatment or procedure as you may need in order to give informed consent or to refuse their course of treatment.
-Except in emergencies, this information shall include a description of the procedure or treatment, the medically significant risks involved in this treatment, alternative courses of treatment or non-treatment and the risks involved in each and to know the name of the person who will carry out the procedure or treatment.
+- Make decisions regarding medical care, and receive as much information about any proposed treatment or procedure as you may need in order to give informed consent or to refuse a course of treatment.
+Except in emergencies, this information shall include a description of the procedure or treatment, the medically significant risks involved, alternate courses of treatment or non-treatment and the risk involved in each, and the name of the person who will carry out the procedure or treatment

 - Reasonable responses to any reasonable requests made for service.

 - Appropriate assessment and management of your pain, information about pain, pain relief measures, and to participate in pain management decisions.
 You may request or reject the use of any or all modalities to relieve pain, including opiate medication, if you suffer from severe chronic intractable pain.
 The doctor may refuse to prescribe the opiate medication, but if so, must inform you that there are physicians who specialize in the treatment of severe chronic pain with methods that include the use of opiates.